bibigone/k4a.net/README.md

   * directory with **K4AdotNet** assembly
   * installation directory of **Body Tracking SDK** under `Program Files`
 * Use `bool Sdk.IsBodyTrackingRuntimeAvailable(out string message)` method to check if Body Tracking runtime and all required components are available/installed
-* Also, you can optionally call `bool Sdk.TryInitializeBodyTrackingRuntime(out string message)` method on start of your application to initialize Body Tracking runtime (it can take a few seconds)
+* Also, you can optionally call `bool Sdk.TryInitializeBodyTrackingRuntime(TrackerProcessingMode mode, out string message)` method on start of your application to initialize Body Tracking runtime (it can take a few seconds)

 ## Versions